MathForABetterWorld/MathForABetterWorld/README.md

 ## Development and Testing:
 ```
-go to server folder
+cd server
 yarn run dev
-test all the routes to make sure they work!!
+# test all the routes to make sure they work!!
 ```